Middletown Township, New Jersey: Police

 The Middletown Township Police Department is the largest police force in Monmouth County, with 112 sworn officers.
-The Middletown Township Police Department was formed on May 15, 1928, with the hiring of its first full-time police officer, Earl N. Hoyer.
+The department was formed on May 15, 1928, with the hiring of its first full-time police officer, Earl N. Hoyer.
 His appointment read Patrolman / Chief of Police, at an annual salary of $125.00.

 The Rude Awakening Program educates the youth and their parents about alcohol abuse and its position as a gateway drug to further and harsher drugs and substance abuse.
 The program is specifically designed to educate the student in the life altering ramifications of drinking and driving.
 The program is mainly backed by the police department and has later encompassed EMS and fire into the program for vehicle extrication demonstrations.

 Fire department

-The Middletown Township Fire Department (referred to as MTFD, Monmouth County agency prefix 31 and 71) consists of 11 fire companies plus additional specialized units spread throughout the town and is composed of 500 volunteers.
-It is commonly stated that the Middletown Township Fire Department is "The World's Largest All Volunteer Fire Department".
+The Middletown Township Fire Department (referred to as MTFD, Monmouth County agency prefix 31 and 71) consists of 11 fire companies plus additional specialized units spread throughout the town.
+The department has 500 volunteers.
+It is commonly stated that the Middletown Township Fire Department is "the world's largest all volunteer fire department".

 Fire companies, in order of creation, are as follows: